anjangpangesu/E-LABorate/README.md

 ### Service
 The services that we utilize to develop and run this application are listed below.
--   Google App Engine: To deploy backend services.
+-   Google App Engine: To deploy Node.js based API and backend services.
--   Google Cloud Run: To deploy machine learning model and API.
+-   Google Cloud Run: To deploy FastAPI based API and machine learning model.
 -   Google Cloud Storage: To store images.
 -   Cloud Firestore: To store, manage, and access application data.
 -